Early and New Music – Folkestone Music

 “This is a wonderful venue; it’s got a nice acoustic as well as being intimate.
 It’s also a place where things have happened.
 I read somewhere that 500 copies of James Joyce’s Ulysses were seized here in 1923 and destroyed in the Harbour.
 The book had been banned in the US and here too as it was considered obscene.”

 Asako and John have recently moved to different areas of Folkestone.
 They’ve noticed the diverse cultural audience there is in the town.

 “I live in an area where there are many artists, filmmakers and so on.
 Where Asako lives, in the East end of the town, her neighbours aren’t connected with the Creative Quarter.
 One of the intriguing things is how to connect these diverse audiences together.
 We know, just through conversation, that so many people are interested in music and want to hear what we do.
 Furthermore, Folkestone New Music, and Folkestone Early Music are opportunities to reach a bigger audience.”

 “There are other venues in the town that work well, such as St Mary and St Eanswythe’s church.
-As a result, we’ve got involved with Bayle Music for an event we’re putting on in January 2020.
-Asako is going to play with Richard Boothby.
-They’re bringing their French and English viols and will play a wonderful collection of music by Couperin, Marin Marais and Sainte-Colombe.”
+As a result, we’ve got involved with Bayle Music for collaborative events.
+Asako invited Richard Boothby to Folkestone and they played their French and English viols, with music by Couperin, Marin Marais and Sainte-Colombe.”

-Asako’s schedule is taking her to North America with Fretwork where she will be performing across the US and Canada.
+Asako’s schedule often takes her to North America with Fretwork where she will be performing across the US and Canada.
 When not travelling, she can be found walking her dogs at The Warren, and planning the next series of concerts with John.